 How Abstract API Handles Email Validation in JavaScript

-• This process removes complex DNS, SMTP, and list-maintenance code from your service.
-It also cuts sign-up latency and reduces bounce-rate risk.
+- This approach removes complex DNS, SMTP, and list-maintenance code from your application.
+It also cuts sign-up latency for valid addresses and reduces bounce rates and sender reputation risk.

-• The API uses HTTP and is stateless.
-You can call it from a browser, Node, or edge functions without extra dependencies.
+- The API is a stateless HTTP endpoint.
+You can call it from a browser, Node, or edge functions without the need for extra dependencies or state management.

 Once you know Abstract’s capabilities, you can add its email validation API to your project with ease.

-• Create a free Abstract account and copy your Email Validation API key.
+- Create a free Abstract account and copy the Email Validation API key from the dashboard.

-• Store the key in an environment variable, for example, ABSTRACT_API_KEY.
+- Store the key in an environment variable, for example, "ABSTRACT_API_KEY", so it never reaches the client bundle.

-• Write a helper function that calls the API endpoint with your key and the target email.
+- Write a thin helper that builds the query string and contacts https://emailvalidation.abstractapi.com/v1/ with your API key and the email address.

 const axios = require('axios');